 2013 was a busy year in which we made new international friends and collaborators, challenged ourselves artistically, and pushed out a few boats ....

-White Noise is a new play by Mary Linehan, directed by Keith Burke which charts a young man’s journey through addiction.
+White Noise was a new play by Crooked House Board Member Mary Linehan and directed by Keith Burke, which charted a young man’s journey through addiction.
 The play tells the story of Stephen (played by Jerry Chikwe) from the point-of-view of his subconscious, while his body is lying in an intensive care ward after a serious overdose.

-Developed over a period of three months, the performance was a blend of symbolic, drem-like sequences intercut with naturalistic scenes from Stephen's life.
+Developed over a period of three months, the performance was a blend of symbolic, dream-like sequences intercut with naturalistic scenes from Stephen's life.